dclnbrght/archiscribe-mcp/README.md

 # ArchiScribe MCP Server

-The **ArchiScribe MCP Server** is a Model Context Protocol (MCP) server designed to query and retrieve architectural information from an ArchiMate model.
-It enables AI coding assistants and agents to access architectural context during the software development lifecycle (SDLC), delivering model insights in markdown format, ideal for modern language models.
+The **ArchiScribe MCP Server** is a [Model Context Protocol (MCP)](https://modelcontextprotocol.io/docs/getting-started/intro) server designed to retrieve architectural information from an ArchiMate model.
+It enables AI coding assistants and agents to access architectural context information during the software development lifecycle (SDLC).
+The information is returned in markdown format, which is easily understood by LLMs.

+> **Warning:** This MCP server is only suitable for local deployment, on a user's computer.
+There are no security controls, therefore it is not secure to deploy it to a remote server.

-> **Note:** The model file must be in the **ArchiMate Exchange File (.xml)** format.
+> **Note:** The model file must be in the **[ArchiMate Exchange File (.xml)](https://www.opengroup.org/open-group-archimate-model-exchange-file-format)** format.

 ---